ggiscool/oh_hey_app_backend/README.md

   I used mainly Javascript and Ruby on Rails to make a single-page web application.
 I wanted to make a fun app that was also practical, simple, and easy to use.

 ### Technical Difficulties
-  We had a good deal of trouble perfecting the authentication process, deploying to Heroku, allowing users to upvote an answer only once, and keeping the site one page.
-We worked through all issues as a team and triumphed over adversity.
+  I had a good deal of trouble getting my heart-shaped "favorite button to change to red when a question or fact is liked, and staying red for only favorites liked by the user who is signed in.
+So many apps, like Instagram and Pinterest have this same functionality so I didn't think it would take me 2 full days to figure out with help from multiple classmates and TAs.

 ### Future Implementations
   In the future, I would like to be able to have a question/fact submission functionality, where they can be approved before posting.
+I would also like to make the app compatible with smart watches, for seamless usage.
+I would also like to make my app fully responsive.

 ### Tech Used
-  - HTML, CSS, JavaScript, Express.js, Angular.js, Node.js, JSON Postgres, Ruby and Rails.
+  - HTML, CSS, JavaScript, Express.js, Angular.js, Node.js, PostgreSQL, Ruby and Rails.
   - Gems:ruby, rails, pg, puma, bcrypt, jwt, dotenv-rails, bootsnap, rack-cors, byebug, awesome_print, listen, spring, spring-watcher-listen.
   - Atom for text-editing.
   - Postman for testing.